gruppe-adler/grad-leaveNotes/README.md

 ## Installation
 ### Manually
-1. Create a folder in your mission root folder and name it `modules`.
+1. Create a folder in your mission root folder and name it `node_modules`.
 Then create one inside there and call it `grad-leaveNotes`.
+If you want to use a different folder name, you *have* to preped your description.ext with `#define MODULES_DIRECTORY <yourFolderName>`.
 2. Download the contents of this repository ( there's a download link at the side ) and put it into the directory you just created.
 3. see step 3 below in the npm part